Skip to main content

 Accessibility

-Designing laboratory accessible sessions which allow those with declared disabilities (physical, mental and learning) to engage fully is vitally important.
+Designing accessible laboratory sessions which allow those with declared disabilities (physical, mental and learning) to engage fully is vitally important.
 Some key points to consider when making a lab accessible to students with a declared disability include:

 • What are the central requirements of the work?